mrtuxa/tuerpie/README.md

 `OPEN_SPACE` and `CLOSE_SPACE` are scripts, that get launched when the corresponding event starts.
 (They have to inform the SPACE_API server about the new status)

-You need to provide the environment variables `SPACEAPI_URL` and `API_KEY`.
-They will be passed on to the scripts.